a-downing/MiniCopterDrone/README.md

 `target <map_col> <map_row> <altitude_in_meters>`

 targets a point of the map.
-For example to target the center of grid A0 50 meters above the terrain: `target A.5 0.5 50`
+For example to target the center of grid A0 50 meters above the terrain: `target A.5 0.5 50`.
+Note, the `<map_col>` argument must have a decimal point, e.g. `A.0` or `A.`, or it will be interpreted as a variable.

 `sleep <seconds>`